quicchote/Batak-Calendar/README.md

 The initiative demonstrated here emulate the experiental observation (*rukyatulhilal*) from the Lake Toba, North Sumatera, Indonesia - the origin place of the Batak people.

 ### Requirement Module
-ephem - PyEphem
+ephem - PyEphem `pip install ephem`

-Instal: pip install ephem

-Refer to the remarks within the function for detail.
+Refer to the remarks within the functions in `cosmoBatak.py` for detail.

 ### Usage